Benghazi dreams of becoming "Libya's New York"

 Although a rebellion that began in the east of the country has swept to power nationally, there appears to be little serious animosity in Benghazi towards the capital in the west.
 The eastern half of Libya contains most of the country's crude oil and water resources, but none of two dozen or so people interviewed by Reuters expressed a desire to split from the west or for Benghazi to take over as the national capital.

-"Our eternal capital is Tripoli," retired hotel worker Ali Mohammed Ibrahim said in a bare shisha bar, where men smoked water pipes of sweet, flavored tobacco.
-But when asked about Benghazi's future, he said it could serve as an "economic capital".
+"Our eternal capital is Tripoli," retired hotel worker Ali Mohammed Ibrahim said in a bare shisha bar, where men smoked water pipes of sweet, flavoured tobacco.
+But when asked about Benghazi's future, he said it could serve as an "economic capital."

 WALL STREET